starLiteAstro/deepfake-gui-project/README.md

 The code is located in app.py.
 Before running, make sure to complete (1) Setup in detectors/wang2020.

+The test datasets were taken from https://zenodo.org/record/7528113 (also linked below).

 ---

 # [VISAPP2024] Towards the Detection of Diffusion Model Deepfakes